dscroft/wm9QF_programming_for_artificial_intelligence_labs/git_intro/git_intro.md

 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

 *This* lab material was written in [LiaScript](https://liascript.github.io/), which is a plain text format and was version controlled using git with the repository hosted on Github.
-Because of this, we can easily see the changes that were made to this file over time and who made them, including the when this section was added to the file.
+Because of this, we can easily [see the changes](https://github.com/dscroft/wm9QF_programming_for_artificial_intelligence_labs/commit/99900805467cfb84ca69b7b4e174ad682bcd894c) that were made to this file over time and who made them.
+Including when this section was added to the file.

 </div>